Azure/AzureSqlBulkFailover/CmwOverview.md

 * Cross-Ring and Cross-Region Maintenance Coordination
 * FAQ:
    * Support/escalation process if there are any surprises
-* Move this to customer-visible repository and update aka short link.
+* Update aka short link.